capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/cluster.md

 Unless specific use cases, data must be sent to one of the **_PUBLIC_** clusters registered on the chain. (_Private_ clusters are available for specific use cases. _Admin_ clusters should not be targeted.)

+Unless specific use cases require it, data must be sent to one of the **_PUBLIC_** clusters registered on the chain. (_Private_ clusters are available for specific use cases. _Admin_ clusters should not be targeted.)

-It does not matter the selected public cluster id as all clusters are synced between each other.
-However, in case you want to implement a retry function or want to handle manually the cluster selection you can use `getPublicsClusters()`.
-Otherwise, the `getFirstPublicClusterAvailable()` is here for you.
+The selected public cluster ID does not matter since all clusters are synced with each other.
+However, in case you want to implement a retry function or want to manually handle cluster selection, you can use `getPublicsClusters()`.
+Otherwise, `getFirstPublicClusterAvailable()` is here for you.

 ### Get all the public clusters ids